angelmavare/Nebula-HTML/README.md

 # Nebula HTML5 Template

-Nebula is a pure HTML5 version build for Nebula Wordpress Theme / Pixonauta.com official theme
+Nebula is a HTML5 version build for Nebula Wordpress Theme / Pixonauta.com official theme.
+This represents the 3rd version of the blog, in a fresher and more usable redesign to the previous [Uxtify theme](https://github.com/angelmavare/uxtify-theme).

+The template was build using Bootstrap 5 as framework and Sass as CSS preprocessor

 ## Authors